JaeHeee/JaeHeee/README.md

 #### Interest

-- 👓Computer Vision
+- 👓 Computer Vision
-- 🏃‍Pose Estimation
+- 🏃 ‍Pose Estimation
-- ✨Model Optimization
+- ✨ Model Optimization

 <!--
 **JaeHeee/JaeHeee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.